Scots' Church, Melbourne: Ministers

 The first minister of Scots' Church was the Revd James Forbes who, as well as being involved in the foundation of Scots' Church, was instrumental in the establishment of John Knox Free Presbyterian Church on Swanston Street (now housing a Church of Christ congregation), Scotch College, the Royal Melbourne Hospital and the Melbourne Mechanics' Institute.

 The Revd Charles Strong became the minister in 1875.
 His theology was questioned after the publication of an article in the Victorian Review entitled "The Atonement", but he resigned from Scots' Church before the Presbyterian Church of Victoria heard the case.

-Scots' Church is currently served by its senior minister, the Rev. Phil Campbell, and assistant minister, the Rev. Justin Ang.
-The Rev. Arthur Keefer is the "Next Generations Pastor" and the Rev Litha Heshusius coordinates pastoral care.
+Scots' Church is currently served by its senior minister, the Rev. Phil Campbell, and assistant minister, the Rev. Dr. Arthur Keefer.
+The Rev Litha Heshusius coordinates pastoral care.
 Historically, most of the senior ministers at Scots' Church have been trained or served in the Church of Scotland, including previous minister Douglas Robertson.
 The Australian-born Campbell breaks with this trend; as do the other members of the ministry team, reflecting the changing demographics of the city and of Scots' Church.

-As in any church with a Presbyterian structure, the ministers of Scots' govern and care for the congregation with a body of church elders called the session.
+As in any church with a presbyterian structure, the ministers of Scots' govern and care for the congregation with a body of church elders called the Session.

 Every few years, a visiting preacher may be invited to spend some time at Scots' under the terms of the Turnbull Trust.
 Past preachers have included Hugh Black, Lauchlan MacLean Watt, and James S. Stewart.
 The most recent Turnbull Trust preacher was David Lunan.